-The heatwaves that Siberia has been experiencing for months has caused its wildfires according to the National Geographic’s July 2020 article.
-Temperatures soared up to 100 F degrees resulting in these wildfires and have also melted the permafrost (Stone, 2020).
+According to National Geographic’s July 2020 article, the heatwaves that Siberia has been experiencing for months have caused its wildfires.
+Temperatures soared up to 100 F degrees, resulting in these wildfires and melting the permafrost (Stone, 2020).

-Scientists fears that this could be a regular occurrence every summer.
-The soil is typically too wet, cold and icy to burn might be the start that the Artic is will undergo changes that could cascade into other consequences both local and global, the article says.
-The thawing tundra could release carbon that has been stored for over hundreds of years, reshaping the ecosystem and causing new species to take over (Stone, 2020).
+Scientists fear that this could be a regular occurrence every summer.
+The soil is typically too wet, cold, and icy to burn, which might be the start that the Arctic will undergo changes that could cascade into other consequences, both local and global, the article says.
+The thawing tundra could release carbon that has been stored for hundreds of years, reshaping the ecosystem and causing new species to take over (Stone, 2020).

 What is happening in the Arctic that is something different from the past

-Although summer wildfires are not uncommon, scientists are observing that fires are expanding to the north and the types of ecosystems that are burning (Stone, 2020).
+Although summer wildfires are not uncommon, scientists observe that fires are expanding to the north and that different types of ecosystems are burning (Stone, 2020).

 Stone (2020) says, “The measure of fire heat output from the wildfires exceeds anything the Arctic has experienced since 2003.”

-The Siberian town of Verkhoyansk experienced a record-breaking 100-degree day and scientist have been observing higher than average temperatures for weeks and months (Stone, 2020).
+The Siberian town of Verkhoyansk experienced a record-breaking 100-degree day, and scientists have been observing higher-than-average temperatures for weeks and months (Stone, 2020).

-The DW article also mentions that the receding glacier cover is contributing to warming temperatures.
-White ice caps reflect most of the sun’s radiation to space, but the receding ice is leaving darker open water that absorbs the sun’s rays and speeds up melting and also prevents ice from forming (Kuebler & Schauenberg, 2020).
+The DW article also mentions that the receding glacier cover contributes to warming temperatures.
+White ice caps reflect most of the sun’s radiation to space, but the receding ice leaves darker open water that absorbs the sun’s rays, speeding up melting and preventing ice from forming (Kuebler & Schauenberg, 2020).

-The Arctic is warming faster than anywhere else on earth, the article states.
-The moth of Junes usually has average temperatures of 66 F, and most of the ground is frozen throughout the summer, but heatwaves in recent years are becoming a severe problem.
-Also, the average temperature of July this year is 10 degrees higher than average (Kuebler & Schauenberg, 2020).
+The article states that the Arctic is warming faster than anywhere else on Earth.
+June usually has average temperatures of 66 F, and most of the ground is frozen throughout the summer, but heatwaves in recent years have become a severe problem.
+Also, the average temperature in July this year is 10 degrees higher than average (Kuebler & Schauenberg, 2020).

 Flooding in China, worst in decades

 Meanwhile, China has experienced the worst flooding in decades.
-Overspills from the Yangtze River – China’s longest and most important waterway has caused flooding in the past.
-The Three Gorges Dam that was completed in 2009 and designed to prevent flooding is now examined for its efficacy the South China Morning post says (Wong, 2020).
+Overspills from the Yangtze River, China’s longest and most important waterway, have caused flooding in the past.
+The Three Gorges Dam, completed in 2009 and designed to prevent flooding, is now being examined for its efficacy, the South China Morning Post says (Wong, 2020).

-In the past, China has suffered devastating floods from the riverbank’s overspills.
-Apart from the Covid-19 pandemic, the 1931 Central China floods was the deadliest disaster claiming 3.7 million lives.
-In 1998 the flooding had killed 4000 people and displaced 14 million people (Wong, 2020).
+China has suffered devastating floods from riverbank overspills in the past.
+Apart from the COVID-19 pandemic, the 1931 Central China floods were the deadliest disaster, claiming 3.7 million lives.
+In 1998, the flooding killed 4000 people and displaced 14 million people (Wong, 2020).

 What has caused China’s worst flooding this year

-China’s 27 out of 31 provinces were hammered by heavy rains since early June this year.
-It has affected 37 million people, 141 deaths, and economic losses of around US$12.3 billion (Wong, 2020).
+Since early June this year, China’s 27 out of 31 provinces have been hammered by heavy rains.
+These have affected 37 million people, caused 141 deaths, and caused economic losses of around US$12.3 billion (Wong, 2020).

-Extreme weather events like the heatwaves in Siberia and flooding in China are just two examples of what climate scientist calls observed climate changes and trends.
+Extreme weather events like the heatwaves in Siberia and flooding in China are just two examples of what climate scientists call observed climate changes and trends.
 They have been calling for climate adaptation and mitigation measures to buffer the impacts of climate change.

 Stone, Madeleine (2020, July 6).
 A heat wave thawed Siberia’s tundra.
 Now, it’s on fire.
 National Geographic.
 Retrieved from https://www.nationalgeographic.com/science/2020/07/heat-wave-thawed-siberia-now-on-fire/